rapidSpeed4652/Remin/README.md

 ---

-## ☁️ Deployment on Cloud (Optional)
+## ☁️ Deployment on Cloud (Removed)

-You can deploy this bot on platforms like Railway for 24/7 usage.
+You cannot deploy this app on cloud platforms.
+This can change if anyone can contribute to add it.

 ---